Hilaire Belloc: Courtship, marriage, and premature death of his wife

 The impoverished Belloc, still only twenty years old, sold nearly everything he had to purchase a steamship ticket to New York, ostensibly to visit relatives in Philadelphia.
 Belloc's true reason for the trek to America became apparent when, after spending a few days in Philadelphia, he began to make his way across the American continent.
 Part of his journey was by train, but when the money ran out, Belloc just walked.
-An athletic man who hiked extensively in Britain and Europe, Belloc made his way on foot for a significant part of the 2870 miles from Philadelphia to San Francisco.
+An athletic man who hiked extensively in Britain and Europe, Belloc made his way on foot for a significant part of the 2,870 miles from Philadelphia to San Francisco.
 While walking, he paid for lodging at remote farm houses and ranches by sketching the owners and reciting poetry.

 Hilaire's first letter on his arrival in San Francisco is effervescent, happy to see Elodie and full of hopes for their future, but his manifestly zealous courtship was to go unrewarded.
-The joy he felt at seeing Elodie soon gave way to disappointment, when the apparently insurmountable opposition of her mother to the marriage manifested itself.
-After a stay of only a few weeks, far shorter than the time he had spent in his journey to California, the crestfallen Belloc made his way back across the United States, after a fruitless journey of thousands of miles.
-His biographer, Joseph Pearce, compares the return to Napoleon's long, winter retreat from Moscow.
-When Belloc finally reached the East Coast at Montclair, New Jersey, he received a letter from Elodie on April 30, 1891, definitively rejecting him in favour of a religious vocation; the steamship trip home was tainted with despair.
+The joy he felt at seeing Elodie soon gave way to disappointment when the apparently insurmountable opposition of her mother to the marriage manifested itself.
+After a stay of only a few weeks, far shorter than the time he had spent in his journey to California, the crestfallen Belloc made his way back across the United States, after a fruitless journey.
+His biographer Joseph Pearce compares the return to Napoleon's long winter retreat from Moscow.
+When Belloc finally reached the East Coast at Montclair, New Jersey, he received a letter from Elodie on 30 April 1891, definitively rejecting him in favour of a religious vocation; the steamship trip home was tainted with despair.

 The gloomy Belloc threw himself into restless activity.
-Determined to fulfill the obligation of military service necessary to retain his French citizenship, Belloc served his term with an artillery regiment near Toul in 1891.
-While he was serving in France, Elodie's mother Ellen died, removing a significant obstacle to Belloc's hopes, but, Elodie, although torn between her affection for Hilaire and her desire to serve God in the religious life, was unwilling to cross her mother's wishes so soon after her mother's untimely death and persisted in refusing Belloc's advances.
+Determined to fulfil the obligation of military service necessary to retain his French citizenship, Belloc served his term with an artillery regiment near Toul in 1891.
+While he was serving in France, Elodie's mother Ellen died, removing a significant obstacle to Belloc's hopes, but Elodie, although torn between her affection for Hilaire and her desire to serve God in the religious life, was unwilling to cross her mother's wishes so soon after her mother's untimely death and persisted in refusing Belloc's advances.